NVIDIA/Fuser/lib/dynamic_type/README.md

 **dynamic_type** is a header-only C++ template library that defines `DynamicType`.

-`DynamicType` is a class template that can used to define polymorphic types.
+`DynamicType` is a class template that can be used to define polymorphic types.
 It is similar to `std::variant`, but it is designed to be used in a way that is more similar to how dynamic types are used in Python.
 For example, in Python, you can do something like this: